-Priorities for 2023/24
+Priorities for 2024/25

-- DT used as a theme for project work throughout the school. - Photo evidence saved from all year groups for DT units of work on the school system for subject monitoring. - DT work shared during celebration assemblies. - Sourcing a full class set of food tech equipment. - Key vocabulary on display for every lesson and referred to through teaching, instructions, discussion and final evaluation. - A bank of resources to support diversity coverage will be sourced. - Reference back to the unit title page at the start of each lesson, reviewing learning so far and learning for the current lesson. - Final model/food displayed and to be used for discussion at the start of the DT unit. - Class model of DT focus will build week on week for modelling and demonstration (including evaluation).
+- Photo evidence saved from all year groups for DT units of work on the school system for subject monitoring for many units. - Sourcing a full class set of food tech equipment. - Key vocabulary on display for every lesson and referred to through teaching, instructions, discussion and final evaluation. - A bank of resources to support coverage, inc. diversity, will be sourced for next units. - Final model/food displayed and to be used for discussion at the start of the DT unit.